deepankerk/DiskBackedLRUCache/README.md

 Overiding the removeEldestEntry of the LinkedHashMap to remove the least recently used file.
 This ensures that our cache behaves in the LRU manner.

 Possible Improvements:
-1. Making it thread safe.
-2. Delete the existing files (if present) in Cache folder when getting a cache instance.
+1. Delete the existing files (if present) in Cache folder when getting a cache instance.
-3. Instead of diffent files for every object can we do it in one file and then at the time of get(K key) read from the same file?
+2. Instead of diffent files for every object can we do it in one file and then at the time of get(K key) read from the same file?